 What’s it like to drive?

 Suzuki is world-class at building small cars.
 They have a long record of impressive, long-lasting and reliable diminutive vehicles.
 The Baleno fits right in with that sequence.
-It comes with a choice of 2 small petrol engines and the option of manual and automatic gearboxes (which have paddle-shifters on the steering wheel).
+It comes with a choice of two small petrol engines and the option of manual and automatic gearboxes (which have paddle shifters on the steering wheel).

 In a lightweight car, these punchy engines make the Baleno a nippy, agile little performer.
 Keep in mind the hybrid engine trades great fuel economy for a slightly more sluggish acceleration.

 The car is very easy to drive though, with light steering and a soft suspension that cushions most of the worst bumps and potholes on our roads.
 There’s little for sporty drivers to get excited about.
 Most occupants will find it at least as comfortable as other superminis.

 Safety-focused drivers may appreciate sophisticated optional extras like adaptive cruise control and automatic emergency braking.